 As an explicit example, AB and ab might represent beneficial pairs of amino acids involved in protein folding or stability, with Ab and aB representing nonmatching combinations.
 The Watson-Crick pairs in the stems of ribosomal RNAs provide another compelling example.
 Although the overall stem/loop structure of rRNAs is highly conserved across species, orthologous complementary nucleotide pairs in stems often have different states in different species.
-Barring a rare double mutation, such shifts require passage through an intermediate deleterious state, e.g., A:T \rightarrow

-A:C \rightarrow G:C. Provided the overall secondary structure is maintained, which is presumably essential for proper protein binding in the ribosome, rRNAs from different bacterial species with up to 20% divergence can substitute for each other with only small effects on fitness (Kitahara et al. 2012).
+Barring a rare double mutation, such shifts require passage through an intermediate deleterious state, e.g., A:T \rightarrow A:C \rightarrow G:C. Provided the overall secondary structure is maintained, which is presumably essential for proper ribosome assembly, rRNAs from different bacterial species with up to 20% divergence can substitute for each other with only small effects on fitness (Kitahara et al. 2012).

-Starting with a population in state AB, we wish to determine the mean time for the population to reach an alternative state of fixation at both loci, with respective alleles a and b.
-Assuming that selection against the intermediate haplotypes is sufficiently strong that fixation of such states is extremely unlikely, in the stochastic tunneling domain mutation will recurrently introduce new Ab/aB alleles despite their being selected against.
-Provided the strength of selection exceeds that of mutation, both the aB and Ab haplotypes will then be expected to have steady-state frequencies of μ_d/s_d , resulting from the balance between the rates of mutational input μ_d and selective removal s_d (Walsh and Lynch 2018).
-These low-frequency haplotypes then serve as reliable substrates for secondary mutations to the ab type, as mutant ab gametes arise at rate μ_b from each of the $4N\mu_d/s_d$ intermediate types (there being two loci in N diploid target individuals).
-However, even though the ab type has an advantage over its parental haplotype, Ab or $aB \rightarrow ab$ mutations fix in an essentially neutral fashion with probability 1/(2N).
-This follows because $\mu_d/s_d \ll 1$, so almost all resident haplotypes are of type AB, with equivalent fitness to ab.
+Throughout this section, we assume a large enough population size to be in the stochastic-tunneling domain.
+Starting with a population in state AB, we wish to determine the mean time for the population to reach an alternative state of fixation at both loci, i.e., with haplotype ab.
+Mutation will recurrently introduce new Ab and aB haplotypes, and provided the strength of selection exceeds that of mutation, both the aB and Ab haplotypes will then be expected to have steadystate frequencies of μ_d/s_d .
+This condition results from the balance between the rates of mutational input μ_d (from the ancestral AB haplotype) and selective removal s_d (Walsh and Lynch 2018).
+In a diploid population, there will be a total of $2N \cdot 2 \cdot \mu_d/s_d$ of these low-frequency aB and Ab haplotypes, as the 2N chromosomes each contain two loci with expected deleterious-allele frequency μ_d/s_d .
+These intermediate types then serve as reliable substrates for secondary mutations to the ab type, which arise at rate μ_b from each intermediate background.
+However, even though the ab type has an advantage over its deleterious parental Ab or aB haplotype, ab mutations fix in an essentially neutral fashion with probability 1/(2N).
+This follows under the assumption that $\mu_d/s_d \ll 1$, which ensures that almost all resident haplotypes are of type AB, which have equivalent fitness to ab.
 Thus, the rate of establishment of the ab type by stochastic tunneling from AB is

-$$r_e \simeq \frac{4N\mu_d}{s_d} \cdot \mu_b \cdot \frac{1}{2N} = \frac{2\mu_d\mu_b}{s_d} \tag{5.2}$$
+$$r_e \simeq \frac{4N\mu_d}{s_d} \cdot \mu_b \cdot \frac{1}{2N} = \frac{2\mu_d\mu_b}{s_d}$$ (5.2)